-75 The hourly rates data is gathered from the Commission's filing on "Amendments Regarding the Definition of "Exchange" and "Alternative Trading Systems (ATSs) That Trade U.S. Treasury and Agency Securities, National Market System (NMS) Stocks, and Other Securities."
+and Agency Securities, National Market System (NMS) Stocks, and Other Securities."
 See Exchange Act Release No. 94062 (January 26, 2022), 87 FR 15496, 15624 (March 18, 2022) (File No. S7-02-22).
 The Commission's economic analysis utilizes the Securities Industry and Financial Markets Association, Management & Professional Earnings in the Securities Industry-2013 Report for the hourly rates of various financial industry market professionals.
 To compensate for inflation, the data reflects the 2024 hourly rate level after adjusting for the annual cumulative wage inflation rate of 37% between 2013 and 2023, and another 4% between 2023 and 2024.
-See The Federal Reserve Bank of St. Louis Employment Cost Index: Wages and Salaries Private Industry (available at https://fred.stlouisfed.org/series/ECIWAG).
+See The Federal Reserve Bank of St. Louis Employment Cost Index: Wages and Salaries Private Industry (available at https:// fred.stlouisfed.org/series/ECIWAG).
 The number of hours for each task is based on the MSRB's internal estimate.

-municipal securities activities and that would choose to conduct remote office inspections by entering the FINRA Pilot Program in connection with discharging their supervisory activities under MSRB Rule G-27(d), the MSRB estimates about \$3,120 annually per FINRA-member dealer for ongoing compliance costs.76 These compliance costs include the incremental annual cost for FINRA-member dealers to conduct the required risk assessment, submit the required data points to FINRA on a quarterly basis, provide continuing education, and ensure that it is in compliance with the eligibility requirements.77 Finally, the MSRB does not expect the proposed rule change would impose any cost on municipal entities or investors because FINRA-member dealers should realize cost savings resulting from greater operational efficiencies, which would offset the ongoing compliance costs related to complying with the FINRA Pilot Program.
+FINRA-member dealers that engage in municipal securities activities and that would choose to conduct remote office inspections by entering the FINRA Pilot Program in connection with discharging their supervisory activities under MSRB Rule G-27(d), the MSRB estimates about \$3,120 annually per FINRA-member dealer for ongoing compliance costs.
+These compliance costs include the incremental annual cost for FINRAmember dealers to conduct the required risk assessment, submit the required data points to FINRA on a quarterly basis, provide continuing education, and ensure that it is in compliance with the eligibility requirements.
+Finally, the MSRB does not expect the proposed rule change would impose any cost on municipal entities or investors because FINRA-member dealers should realize cost savings resulting from greater operational efficiencies, which would offset the ongoing compliance costs related to complying with the FINRA Pilot Program.